johnnykvp/CyberStatDb/README.md

 # HCO Cyberattack Database (2020)
 A collection of data regarding health care organization (HCO) cyberattacks that occured in 2020, the peak year of the COVID-19 pandemic.

-Created by Johnny Pham with MySQL Workbench.
+Created by Johnny Pham using MySQL Workbench.

 ## Installation